Talking about the possibility of complications after your breast augmentation can be a bit... scary.

 I'm gonna say it (but don't shoot the messenger) that the outcomes of a hematoma can be infection or wound separation (when it doesn’t heal, or splits open).
 If left untreated, bleeding can cause pressure that will damage the breast tissues.
 The worse case scenario of all this is that implants need to come out ASAP to allow everything to heal.

-The risk of getting a hematoma after breast implant surgery is less than 2%!
+The risk of getting a hematoma after a breast augmentation is less than 2%!

 Hematomas are rare.
 And if they do occur, know that everything will be done by your Board Certified surgeon to resolve the problem.